zehicks/Pluto-PYNQ/docs/source/building.rst

     source /tools/Xilinx/PetaLinux/2022.1/settings.sh
     export VIVADO_VERSION=v2022.1

-Ensure that you also install the necessary cable drivers for communicating with the Zynq SoC via JTAG.
+Also install the necessary cable drivers for communicating with the Zynq SoC via JTAG, if desired.
+This step is not necessary for booting the PYNQ image, but is required if the boot process fails and the Pluto needs to be recovered via the `ADI device unbricking process <https://wiki.analog.com/university/tools/pluto/devs/fpga>`_.

 .. code-block:: console